 The story takes place on the night of Christmas Eve and it revolves around two clumsy, respectable characters – Pierre and Thérèse – volunteers at a telephone helpline for lonely and depressed people, and their two opposing characters – Félix and Josette – a ruthless, dispossessed couple.

-Then there’s the stern Madame Musquin, also a volunteer, who intends to go home and celebrate Christmas with her family but gets stuck in the lift and calls for help by blowing on a toy trumpet she finds in one of her shopping bags.
+Then there’s the stern Madame Musquin, also a volunteer, who intends to go home and celebrate Christmas with her family but gets stuck in the old lift and calls for help by blowing repeatedly on a toy trumpet.

 In the meantime, the Bulgarian neighbour, Mr Preskovic, keeps bringing traditional homemade cakes as gifts to Pierre and Thérèse, who struggle not to spit them out in disgust.

 Last but not least – the icing on the cake – we have Katia, the gleefully depressed transvestite who falls in love with Pierre.

 The opening scene sets the mood of the film rather nicely.
 Shot outside a busy department store in Paris, it shows Félix, the ruthless crook, dressed as Santa, handing out leaflets for a strip club in Pigalle.
 When a naughty boy tries to grab one of the flyers and pulls his fake white beard, Santa slaps him hard in the face, to the dismay of the child’s parents.

 From then on, there isn’t a dull moment in the whole film.